 A version of the Spirits was first held in 1984 when Film Independent was known as the Independent Features Project/West.
 Those were deemed the FINDIE Awards, an acronym for Friends of Independents.
 Two years later, however, the event started to look a little more like it does now.
 It was deemed the Independent Spirit Awards and the members of what was then the IFP voted on the winners, with Peter Coyote hosting.
 The name Film Independent was adopted in 2005.

 Feb.
-23, 2019, on the beach in Santa Monica.
-“Ingrid Goes West” Spirit Award winner Aubrey Plaza will host the festivities, broadcasted on the TV channel IFC.
+8, 2020, on the beach in Santa Monica, just next to the famous pier.
+The ceremony will be broadcasted on the TV channel IFC.

 Independent filmmakers!
 The rules for what is considered independent and therefore eligible for a Spirit are fairly specific.
 Most importantly, a film can’t be too expensive: the final price of the project must come in at under $20 million.
 There is even a specific accolade—the John Cassavetes Award—for ultra low-budget projects that cost less than $500,000.
 Aside from the documentary and, obviously, international film categories, all contenders must be American productions.